TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 * Directory bucket has high scalability up front, doesn't rely on prefix based scaling
 * Directory bucket is hierarchical (actually is directories) rather than normal buckets flat namespace.
 Better performance when listing.

-# Deep dive on Amazon S3
+### Deep dive on Amazon S3

+This talk happens every year at re:Invent, but content changes each time.
+This year, the focus is on S3's design for availability.

 * [YouTube](https://youtu.be/S4swTRi1i0w)
-* Looking at S3 design for availability
 * Availability = dealing with failure
 * Need to look at failure through physical view.
 Drives & servers.
 Racks & buildings.
 Overload & network.
 Transient & permanent.
 * Dealing with it means meeting design goals.
 99.99% availability, 99.999999999% durability, strong read after write consistency.

-* What had to change to achieve strong read after write consistency?
+What had to change to achieve strong read after write consistency?
 * Metadata stored in index system.
 Most queries are metadata queries.
 Quorum based storage.
 Reads/Writes need to succeed on majority of storage nodes.
 * Originally not read after write consistent because metadata is heavily cached
 * Made it consistent by implementing cache coherence using a replicated journal.